kessie2862/TravelBlog/README.md

 #### /vendor - Bootssrap CSS framework, Font, and JavaScript libraries needed for the website to function.
 #### /css - CSS files for the website.

+## 1. Create an AWS S3 Bucket and allow public access